Cost sharing (matching) occurs when a portion of the cost for sponsored project is borne by UW-Madison, rather than by the sponsor.

 - Increasing the requirements for documenting commitments and expenditures

 - Decreasing the University’s recovery of F&A (indirect) costs

-Payrolling key personnel on the grant is the preferred method to indicate and document effort on new projects.
-If voluntary cost-sharing is proposed, CALS discourages cost-share of more than 10% of effort per project, per person.
+Paying the salary and fringe benefits of key personnel on the grant is the preferred method to indicate and document a cost share commitment made by faculty or staff.
+If a voluntary cost share commitment is proposed, CALS discourages more than 10% of effort per project, per person.

 If a sponsor’s funding opportunity requires cost sharing or matching, contact the CALS Research Administrator for your department for assistance with developing the cost share budget.